zendframework/zend-stratigility/docs/book/api.md

 - Deprecated since 2.2.0

-This is a middleware decorator for PHP callables that have a signature compatible with http-interop/http-middleware version 0.4.1.
+This is a middleware decorator for PHP callables that have a signature compatible with http-interop/http-middleware version 0.4.1 or 0.5.0.
 Please see the [Creating Middleware standards-based callable middleware documentation](creating-middleware.md#callable-standards-signature-middleware).

 ### CallableMiddlewareWrapper